jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

 The client's network service modules are located in the lab_7 *python/netservice/* directory.
 When invoked the client first calls the src_dst.py module, which queries the graphDB and returns database ID info for the source and destination prefixes.
 The client then runs the selected service module (gp, ll, lu, or ds) queries and calculates an SRv6 uSID or SR label stack, which will satisfy the network service request.
 The netservice module then calls the add_route.py module to create the local SR or SRv6 route or policy.

+Note: the jalapeno.py client supports both SR and SRv6 encapsulation, however, for the purposes of this lab we'll focus primarily on SRv6.

 ## Rome Network Services
 ### Get All Paths